quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Introduction

-QUIC {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}} is a new transport protocol currently under development in the IETF QUIC working group, focusing on support of semantics as needed for HTTP/2 {{?QUIC-HTTP=I-D.ietf-quic-http}}.
+QUIC {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}} is a new transport protocol focusing on support of semantics as needed for HTTP
-Based on current deployment practices, QUIC is encapsulated in UDP and encrypted by default.
-The current version of QUIC integrates TLS
-{{?QUIC-TLS=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.
+{{?QUIC-HTTP=I-D.ietf-quic-http}}.
+QUIC is encapsulated in UDP and encrypted by default.
+QUIC integrates TLS {{?QUIC-TLS=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.
+The version of HTTP that operates over QUIC is HTTP/3.

 Given that QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is not meant to be mutable by the network, and is therefore integrity-protected.
-While less information is visible to the network than for TCP, integrity protection can also simplify troubleshooting because none of the nodes on the network path can modify the transport layer information.
+While less information is visible to the network than for TCP, integrity protection can also simplify troubleshooting, because none of the nodes on the network path can modify the transport layer information.

-This document provides guidance for network operation on the management of QUIC traffic.
-This includes guidance on how to interpret and utilize information that is exposed by QUIC to the network as well as explaining requirement and assumptions that the QUIC protocol design takes toward the expected network treatment.
-It also discusses how common network management practices will be impacted by QUIC.
+This document provides guidance for network operations that manage of QUIC traffic.
+This includes guidance on how to interpret and utilize information that is exposed by QUIC to the network, requirements and assumptions that the QUIC design with respect to network treatment, and a description of how common network management practices will be impacted by QUIC.

 Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity protected and not modifiable on path, in-network operations are not possible without terminating the QUIC connection, for instance using a back-to-back proxy.
 Proxy operations are not in scope for this document.
 QUIC proxies must be fully-fledged QUIC endpoints, implementing the transport as defined in {{QUIC-TRANSPORT}} and
-{{QUIC-TLS}} as well as proxy-relevant semantics for the application(s) running over QUIC (e.g. HTTP/3 as defined in {{QUIC-HTTP}}).
+{{QUIC-TLS}}, proxy-relevant semantics for the application(s) running over QUIC (e.g. HTTP/3 as defined in {{QUIC-HTTP}}), and have the TLS credentials to authenticate as the server and (in some cases) client.

 Network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance